theramiyer/blog/content/post/2023/i-watched-the-kerala-story.md

 A very influential teacher of mine used to say things like what Asifa said in the film, to an entire class of impressionable 10-year-olds, except, our teacher was Christian.
 None---none---of us converted to Christianity.
 During the Facebook era (has it not ended yet?), she sent us messages about the greatness of the Christ and the saints.
 We either shut her off, or respectfully declined to engage.
 None of us converted.

 No non-Muslim I know wears a Hijab.
-None of those who have gotten groped and sexually harassed, wore a Hijab to protect themselves from it.
+None of those who have gotten sexually harassed, wore a Hijab to protect themselves from it.
 Instead, they took action.
 Nobody waited for God to come protect them.
 Ask any of them and they will tell you, "God doesn't work like that."
 I mean, it would be silly of any of them to say, "My God is useless because S/He can't protect me from molesters."

-In other words, most people I have seen all fall in Nimah Matthew's category, when it comes to religion and conversions.
+In other words, most people I have seen fall in Nimah Matthew's category, when it comes to religion and conversions.

 Also, which teen (or tween) converts to a religion for the fear of "hellfire"?
 This is beyond laughable!